mihaimiculescu/docker_drupal_commerce_kickstart_3/README.md

 4. navigate to `localhost:81` and run the installer.
 Check the MariaDb option.
 When asked about the database name, user and password, enter `drupal` everywhere.
 Also, under `Advanced`, replace the default `localhost` with `mariadbdemo`.

 4.1.
-Later on during the installation process, make sure to check the box for the option to install the complete store demo, when presented.
+Later on during the installation process, make sure to check the box `Install all features with sample content.` to install the complete store demo, when presented.
 5. Back to the terminal, copy container folders of interest on local filesystem
 ```
 sudo docker cp kickstartdemo:/opt/drupal/web/modules ./modules